 As a consequence, gone are the days when simply expanding your patient base and providing care to ever-more patients was the key to sustainable growth.
 The responsibility is now on everyone to assume an appropriate level of financial risk for the care and treatment provided to patients, making “fiscal stewardship” a huge key to success in the emerging value-first medical economy.

-With so many evolving programs and policies in play, there’s no one-size-fits-all approach for a medical practice to become a beacon of fiscal stewardship.
+With so many evolving programs and policies in play, there’s no one-size-fits-all approach for a medical practice to become a beacon of financial stewardship.
 Rather, embracing the concept is about finding new ways to eliminate wasteful spending, respecting the relationship between the cost and value of care, and providing new efficiencies and benefits within your existing approach.

-Medical billing may not be the first aspect of your healthcare practice that comes to mind when you think of fiscal stewardship, but there are stronger connections between them than you might expect.
+Medical billing may not be the first aspect of your healthcare practice that comes to mind when you think of financial stewardship, but there are stronger connections between them than you might expect.
 Incorporating the principles of fiscal stewardship into your practice can improve your medical billing practices in several ways.

 1. Embrace New Innovations.